irvinlim/es2017-lambda-boilerplate/README.md

 You can find the spec tests under `spec/functional` and `spec/snapshot` respectively.

 If you are not going to modify `.babelrc`, you can choose to skip these tests by omitting the `npm run spec` script in `.travis.yml`.
 This will help to speed up your builds by a bit.

+## Using the AWS SDK

+You can write Lambda functions that make use of the [AWS SDK](https://github.com/aws/aws-sdk-js) by simply `import`-ing `aws-sdk`.
+The package is installed globally within the AWS Lambda environment, so you don't need to add it to your `package.json`.

+Additionally, you can pass in the access keys for the AWS IAM user to be used during automated tests through the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+This will work if you store it in a `.env` file in the root of the project (see [dotenv](https://github.com/motdotla/dotenv)), or if you define it within Travis CI itself (see [Travis docs](https://docs.travis-ci.com/user/environment-variables/)).

+Finally, make sure that your function has Internet connectivity (i.e. not within a VPC without a NAT gateway).
+The `internetConnectivityTest.js` utility is included to help to debug such problems early when deploying to AWS Lambda.

 ## Why?